 Tell us a little bit about yourself: Who are you?
 Where are you located?

 My name is Austin Robey and am located in Brooklyn, NY.
-I have an academic background in architecture, a professional background in designing jewelry and accessories, and now have a studio called 3D NYC Lab, which helps people realize fun and inventive product ideas through digital design and 3D printing.
+I have an academic background in architecture, a professional background in designing jewelry and accessories, and now have a studio called Make Mode, which helps people realize fun and inventive product ideas through digital design and 3D printing.
 As a side project from our 3D design services, we wanted to make a Shapeways store of some fun products we designed.
-It’s called Good Custom Goods.
+It’s also called Make Mode.

 What’s the story behind your designs?
 What inspires you?